-Toyota Sienna owners have reported 16 problems related to steering rack and pinion (under the steering category).
+Toyota Sienna owners have reported 33 problems related to steering rack and pinion (under the steering category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Toyota Sienna based on all problems reported for the Sienna.

 Steering rack boot on the passenger side has a leak.
 I was told that I need to replace the whole steering rack and pinion costing almost $1400.
 This is a very common problem in Toyota Sienna 2006 and Toyota issued psb 0097-12 for this but not a recall.
 Toyota even changed the design in the newer models after 2006.
 Even though it is a defective design but Toyota does not seem to care and own responsibility for this.
 Customers are paying for this.